How to Make a Flaky Danish Kringle Recipe at Home

 Editor’s Tip: If you own a large enough food processor, you may do the initial mixing of the dough in there.
 Combine the butter and dry ingredients in the bowl of the food processor and pulse until the mixture reaches the consistency described above.

 In a small bowl, whisk together the milk and egg.
 Then, add the milk and beaten egg to the flour-butter mixture.
 Using a rubber spatula, stir together until moistened and then turn the mixture out onto a clean surface.

 Working quickly, use your hands to gently knead the mixture until it comes together to form a smooth, yet crumbly, dough.

 Shape into a rectangle and then wrap tightly with plastic wrap.
 Chill the dough in the refrigerator for at least 4 hours and up to 2 days.

 Step 4: Make the filling

-To prepare the filling, finely blend half of the pecans in a food processor.
+To prepare the filling, finely blend the pecans in a food processor.
 Transfer the pecans to a small bowl and combine with sugar, maple syrup and melted butter.
 Mix together and set aside.